(Last Updated on : 09/12/2019)

 and the Government of Uttar Pradesh

-was selected as the base of Nehru Institute of Mountaineering as the region was close to the Gangotri
+in 1964.
+Uttarkashi was selected as the location of NIM, primarily because of its close proximity to Gangotri